 But is this trade-off as unavoidable as Friedman suspected?
-In a recent study, Rebelo, with coauthors João Guerreiro of University of Lisbon and Pedro Teles of Portugal’s Católica-Lisbon School of Business & Economics, set out to rigorously examine the relationship between immigration and taxation.
+In a recent study, Rebelo, with coauthors João Guerreiro, a PhD student at Northwestern, and Pedro Teles of Portugal’s Católica-Lisbon School of Business & Economics, set out to rigorously examine the relationship between immigration and taxation.

 The researchers’ findings suggest that Friedman’s intuition about immigration was spot-on—and that distinguishing between high- and low-skilled immigration can have important consequences.

 Studying the optimal immigration policy from the narrow perspective of the citizens of a given country, they find that free immigration is optimal only when the government can levy different taxes on citizens and immigrants.
 Otherwise, policymakers interested only in the welfare of their citizens will, indeed, constrain certain kinds of immigration.

 “I think Friedman put his finger on this issue,” Rebelo says.

 To study the optimal immigration policy, Rebelo and colleagues developed a model economy with both high- and low-skilled citizens who permanently live and work in the country.

 In the model, the well-being of citizens depends on how much they work and consume, as well as on the level of “public goods”—government-provided services such as “national defense, public lighting, fire protection services, and roads,” Rebelo explains.